-Share an amazing and memorable adventure in a remarkable wilderness setting or in the thriving city of Grand Rapids.
-Learn wilderness skills, participate in service-learning, reflect on God's kingdom, live in intentional community and leave having made meaningful and lasting relationships.
+Share an amazing and memorable adventure in a remarkable wilderness setting.
+Learn wilderness skills, participate in service-learning, reflect on God’s kingdom, live in intentional community and leave having made meaningful and lasting relationships.

 - Held at Camp Ao-Wa-Kiya in Northern Michigan, this trip is designed for those who want to experience adventure, but prefer a camp setting.
 Students will take on a high ropes course, paintballing, canoeing, tubing, and valuable reflection time.

 Lake Superior Provincial Park backpacking I (August 13–20)

 - The Lake Superior Coastal Trail is one of the most scenic stretches of backpacking.
 Students should anticipate moderate to challenging hiking, mastering backcountry skills, enjoying beaches and primitive camping.

 Lake Superior Provincial Park backpacking II (August 22–29)

 - This is the second trip along the Lake Superior Coastal Trail.
 Students can expect to also experience moderate to challenging hiking, mastering backcountry skills, enjoying beaches and primitive camping.

 North Channel kayaking and climbing I (August 13–20)

 - Students will embark on a self-supported sea kayak through the North Channel.
 This trip includes camping on granite islands and peninsulas, climbing and rappelling, and gaining skills to live out of kayak for a week.

 North Channel kayaking and climbing II (August 22–29)